 Each entry must consist of a single feature or a series of features written by the same author or writing team.
 It may pertain to any arts genre, including (but not limited to) film, music, literature, dance, video, video games, multimedia, photography, painting, sculpture, theater and performance art.

-Each entry must consist of up to five pieces showing breadth and depth of coverage on a specific area of interest (e.g., education, environment, sports) by a single author.
+Each entry must consist of three to five pieces showing breadth and depth of coverage on a specific area of interest (e.g., education, environment, business, sports) by a single author.
 Entries may include blog posts, features, and/or multimedia components as part of the overall body of work.

 Column (Billy Manes Award)

 Each entry must consist of three representative columns by the same author or writing team on any topic other than politics.
 Unsigned editorials may be entered in this category as long as all three editorials are written by the same author or writing team.
 Funded by The Billy Manes Foundation.